Xandir150/data-migration/README.md

 ### PostgreSQL configuration

 ReportPortal API contains a default configuration for PostgreSQL.
 If you use default docker-compose, then there's nothing to change.
+Notice that **'db-scripts'** container is responsible for initializing of ReportPortal database and adding default data.

-If you use a different configuration for PostgreSQL (you have a separate PostgreSQL service) append the following `environment` keys to to the `API` and `uat` services to use it:
+If you use a different configuration for PostgreSQL (e.g. you have a separate PostgreSQL service) append the following `environment` keys to to the `API` and `UAT` services to use it:

 `API` container:
 ```yml